-But an agile philosophy and DevOps framework does mean that it is becoming rarer and rarer for IT outsourcing vendors to provide an immutable bottom line price for a project or tasks.
+But an agile philosophy and DevOps framework do mean that it is becoming rarer and rarer for IT outsourcing vendors to provide an immutable bottom line price for a project or task.
 Which adds to the complexity of how clients assess cost.

 The standard model of outsourced IT specialist pricing is a cost per hour or day, rather than for the end product.
 Of course, there is usually a budget in place and IT outsourcers will, based on technical specifications provided by the client, usually offer an estimate or even a fixed price with the caveat that will be adjusted if the specifications change.

 The complexity is how to translate daily and hourly rates into cost, which also takes productivity and output into account.
 Hidden costs such as travel expenses, communication time and, ultimately, how quickly new software products or infrastructure are released can be just as influential.

 How detailed costing estimates provided by the vendor are should be considered a strong indicator of how closely they will match actual costs.
 How granular is the breakdown?
 Does it take into account the potential need for periods onsite?
 Are they asking the right questions?
 What kind of guarantees are offered on budget and are they realistic or is there a sniff of them just saying what they think you want to hear to get the contract signed?